kaustav-net/kaustav.net/_posts/2018-09-22-introduction-to-android-framebuffer.md

 ## Summary
 1. `fb_info` structure describes a framebuffer device
 2. Call the interface function `register_framebuffer` provided by the framebuffer driver module to register the framebuffer device
-3. The operation process of the framebuffer device file is:  firstly, the framebuffer driver function is executed, then the registered `fb_info` is obtained according to the minor device number of the registered frame buffer device, and finally the operation function of the specific frame buffer device is called
+3. The operation process of the framebuffer device file is:  firstly, the framebuffer driver function is executed, then the registered `fb_info` is obtained according to the minor device number of the registered framebuffer device, and finally the operation function of the specific framebuffer device is called